 • Infrastructure.
 These funds will help the IRS deliver IT services and solutions that drive effective tax administration.
 Funding will be used to deliver core operation and maintenance services and address aging infrastructure, reducing the percentage of aged IT hardware from the FY 2019 target of 44 percent to 39 percent.
 The funds will also cover maintenance on various investments, including those necessitated by tax reform implementation.

-Legislative Proposals in the President's FY 2020 Budget
+Legislative proposals in the President's FY 2020 budget

 Along with the funding requested in the President’s FY 2020 Budget request, we are also asking for Congress’s help legislatively in several important areas that would improve tax administration and support the IRS in fulfilling its mission, including the following: